Welcome to the Beijing Historic Maps Menu at China Report.com / www.Drben.net.

 Short Summary of Streets in the Legations Quarter with their historic relevance is included !

-A Schematic Map of the Old City of Beijing in the Ching Dynasty -stuation as untill Summer of 1900 AD.
+A Schematic Map of the Old City of Beijing in the Qing Dynasty -stuation as until Summer of 1900 AD.

 This Map includes Beijing Ming Dynasty City Walls surrounding Doncheng District and XiCheng District and enclosing the Imperial City.

-Further: The Ching Dynasty City Wall additions surroung The Xuanwu District and Chongwen District.
+Further: The Qing Dynasty City Wall additions surroung The Xuanwu District and Chongwen District.

 Last: Locations of (Former) City Gates, ancient Names of Gates and the Location of the City Moat and its Connection to the Grand Canal of the Ming Dynasty.